-Manchester Council and Salford Council have unveiled draft proposals for the long-term regeneration of the Strangeways and Cambridge areas ahead of public consultation.
+Manchester Council and Salford Council have unveiled draft proposals for the long-term regeneration of the Strangeways and Cambridge areas.

 Plans include a high-level vision for the area that seeks to provide a ‘platform for legitimate businesses to grow and thrive’ alongside a major new urban park, new housing — including affordable homes — and significant commercial and employment opportunities.

-The draft Strangeways and Cambridge Strategic Regeneration Framework (SRF) reports will be heard by both Councils’ respective executive and cabinet committees, who will outline the vision that will guide wide-scale investment and development across the 130-hectare city fringe location over the coming decades.
+The draft Strangeways and Cambridge Strategic Regeneration Framework (SRF) reports will now be put to an eight-week consultation and engagement process to gather local feedback around the principles for investment and development of the 130-hectare city fringe location over the coming decades.

 Estimates for the combined development areas could see up to 7,000 new homes across seven distinct ‘neighbourhood’ areas, increased commercial floorspace of around 1.75m sqft, and the regeneration could support an additional 4,500 jobs.